 Fees are reviewed and set by the Corporate Governance Committee.
 Fees for each non-management director consist of an annual base honorarium, an additional \$10,000 annual honorarium for chairing a committee of the Board and an additional \$15,000 annual honorarium for acting as Lead Director.
 No fees are payable for attending meetings or signing written resolutions.
-The base honorarium was increased in May 2022 from \$40,000 to \$50,000 while the annual honorarium for chairing a committee of the Board and annual honorarium for chairing a committee of the Board and annual honorarium for chairing a committee of the Board and annual honorarium for acting as Lead Director.
+The base honorarium was increased in May 2022 from \$40,000 to \$50,000 while the annual honorarium for chairing a committee of the Board and annual honorarium for acting as Lead Director were not changed.
+In 2023, Mr. Jungé received an additional honorarium of \$5,000 for serving as a director of certain subsidiaries of the Corporation.